 The history of the Sandersville Railroad begins when the Central of Georgia Railway (CoG) was constructing its main line to Macon in the late 1880s.
 The company wanted to build its route through Sandersville and place a depot there although local opposition was so loud that the railroad ultimately decided to move its line three miles south to Tennille.
 The town's disinterest in the railroad is somewhat odd in those days considering the importance trains played; a rail line was a community's lifeblood to the outside world and without it a town usually withered.
-This, of course, befell Sandersville and as Tennille prospered it did not take local leaders long in deciding it was time to build their own railroad.
-The Sandersville Railroad was organized in 1893 and opened soon after to Tennille where it interchanged with the CoG.
+Not surprisingly, this decision considerably impacted Sandersville's economy; as Tennille prospered it did not take local leaders long to realize they needed their own railroad.
+The Sandersville Railroad was organized in 1893 and with strong financial backing had soon opened Tennille, interchanging there with the CoG.

 For the next 20 years the company struggled to remain a profitable operation with little freight and only marginal passenger traffic (considering its small size).
 In 1916 the railroad's owners offered the system at a very reasonable price to local businessman Ben Tarbutton if he could keep it afloat after five years of operations.
 Under the young man's leadership the road began to prosper as new sources of freight were unearthed and the timber industry sprang up.
 Prior to World War II the line's traffic included various types of local agriculture and six sawmills.
 However, the true success of the Sandersville Railroad occurred in 1938 when the Champion Paper & Fiber Company decided to begin processing its kaolin deposits located in the local Washington County region.